Judith Bresler Fellowship

 Under the supervision of the Executive Director, the Judith Bresler Fellow will take the lead on the operation and expansion of the Visual Artists’ Legal Clinics, including:

-The Judith Bresler Fellow will be expected to work 20 hours per week between September 2022 and July 2023.
-At this time, while the Judith Bresler Fellowship will be conducted remotely until further notice, candidates must be located in the United States.
+The Judith Bresler Fellow is expected to work 20 hours per week from September through July.
+At this time, while the Judith Bresler Fellowship will be conducted remotely until further notice, candidates must be located in the United States and preference is given to those residing in New York.

-In addition to receiving a stipend of $12,000*, the Judith Bresler Fellow will be provided with mentoring and professional development support, will have access to the Center’s resources and networking opportunities, and will receive unparalleled exposure to the field of art and cultural heritage law.
+In addition to receiving a stipend of $12,000*, the Judith Bresler Fellow enjoys mentorship and professional development support, as well as access to the Center’s resources and networking opportunities, together an unparalleled exposure to the field of art and cultural heritage law.

 * May be increased based on success of fundraising efforts.